 How is my sub-GPA calculated?

-The sub-GPA is based on the 10 most recent undergraduate courses, the equivalent of 20 ORPAS course lengths, even if:
+The sub-GPA is based on your 10 most recent undergraduate courses, the equivalent of 20 ORPAS course lengths, even if:

 This additional calculation will include supplemental courses (summer, part-time, intersession, correspondence).
 Failed courses are also included.